OpenDataDSL/website/docs/data/finance/_ECB_FX.md

 ### Licensing

-Data is freely available from the ECB website and can be used by clients without permissions
+Data is freely available from the ECB website and can be used by clients without permissions.